snowdrop/k8s-infra/README.md

 | Ansible    |  Centos 7              | -            | Hetzner        |

-No matter which approach you will prefer to use, you will be then able to install or configure OpenShift to play with Hands On Lab, do local demo or simply to test using one of the following features :
+No matter which approach you prefer to use, you will be then able to install or configure OpenShift to play with Hands On Lab, do local demo or simply to test using one of the following features :

 - Create list of user/password and their corresponding project